Assistant Professor - Nutrition, Food Science and Pkg. - Dietetics and Nutrition

 Eligibility - Employment is contingent upon proof of eligibility to work in the United States.

-Click Apply Now to complete the SJSU Online Employment Application and attach the following documents:
+Click Apply Now to complete the SJSU Online Employment Application and attach the following documents for full consideration by January 11, 2021:

 - Letter of interest